ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-08-01-field-report-acl25.md

 ## Works I presented during the conference

-Of course, some self-promotion: I had four papers accepted in ACL Main, three of which I was the first or co-first author on.
+Of course, some self-promotion: I had four papers accepted in the ACL Main Proceedings, three of which I was the first or co-first author on:
-This seems like a big feat, but these works were completed at different times&mdash;it's just that the timing led them to be published simultaneously:

 - [Hybrid Preferences: Learning to Route Instances for Human vs. AI Feedback](https://arxiv.org/abs/2410.19133)<br>TLDR: We find that some preference instances are better annotated by humans than by language models (LMs).
 We use that information to train a hybrid preference router (HyPER) that allocates instances to either humans or LMs.
 - [M-RewardBench: Evaluating Reward Models in Multilingual Settings.](https://arxiv.org/abs/2410.15522)<br>TLDR: We introduce a new benchmark for evaluating reward models (RMs) in 23 diverse languages.
 By evaluating several RMs on M-RewardBench, we uncovered signficant gaps in RM performance between English and non-English languages.